symfony/symfony-docs/profiler/data_collector.rst

 :method:`Symfony\\Component\\HttpKernel\\DataCollector\\DataCollectorInterface::reset` method:
     It's called between requests to reset the state of the profiler.
-Use it to remove all the information collected with the collect() method.
+Use it to remove all the information collected with the ``collect()`` method.

 :method:`Symfony\\Component\\HttpKernel\\DataCollector\\DataCollectorInterface::getName` method:
     Returns the collector identifier, which must be unique in the application.
-    You can choose any arbitrary name, but it's recommended to return a string which is short, lowercased and without white spaces, because this value is used later to access the collector information (see :doc:`/testing/profiling` for instance).
+    This value is used later to access the collector information (see :doc:`/testing/profiling`) so it's recommended to return a string which is short, lowercased and without white spaces.

 .. _data_collector_tag: